Michel Clouscard: Philosophical work

-Genesis of his thesis
+Critique of libertarian liberalism

 From the beginning of the 1970s, Michel Clouscard developed a critique of libertarian liberalism (libéralisme libertaire).
 He studies the change in the socio-economic structure in Europe since 1945 and develops a conceptualization of the new capitalist political economy.

 According to him, at the time of Karl Marx, industry had not reached the stage of light industry which allows the production of the gadget, the libidinal object and makes the study of frivolity an essential data to analyze contemporary production.
 With the appearance of the mode of production of series, a qualitative change on the objects and the stakes of the production imposes to develop again the critique of the political economy of Karl Marx.
 And from then on, to understand the ideological inflection of the capitalist society passed from a repressive moral doctrine to a permissive moral doctrine.
 It is the passage from the austerity imposed to all under the traditional repressive fascism to the austerity of the post-May 68 period where the cultural models have changed: the permissiveness serving as a currency to disguise the economic oppression of the working class in the "new society" of the unfettered enjoyment.
-The ideological consequences and the contradictions linked to this model prepare a new fascist repression of the contradictions, as Pier Paolo Pasolini also pointed out in The Hippies’ Speech, a "extremely right-wing fashion" of the "long-haired".
+The ideological consequences and the contradictions linked to this model prepare a new fascist repression of the contradictions, as Pier Paolo Pasolini also pointed out in The Hippies’ Speech, an "extremely right-wing fashion" of the "long-haired".

 Clouscard thus understands social evolution as a historical whole in the making.
 He relates the permissive evolution of social morality to the needs of a new mercantile order of capitalism – the need to create new markets and to continue the economic oppression of the working class.
 He determines the economic and mercantile function of the promotion of new cultural models in advertising ideology to save capitalism in crisis.

 Transgressive and libertarian emancipation is not criticized here from the point of view of the individual or civil society as an untouchable monad, but as part of a social body.
 In the logic of a political philosophy of the State, the incitement to overthrow the "established order" by culture (Maoism) and the "imagination in power" of May 68, without changing the bases of the society, allowed the creation of new markets.
 That is, the "liberated" consumption of goods or services produced through the continued oppression of the working class.
 According to bourgeois ideologists, "free enjoyment" would lead to the individual freedom of workers "playing the game", despite the alienation of the fruits of their labor power (the extortion of surplus value).
 A rhetoric of diversion, according to this author, which brings to light a strategy of management of the social contradictions.